polyfy/polylith/readme.md

   (core/hello name))
 ```
 Here we delegate the incoming call to the implementing `core` namespace,
-which is the recommended way of structuring the code within a `component`.
+which is the recommended way we structure components in Polylith.

 ## Interface